vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

 This integration shows Pollen information for grass, trees and weeds.

-It's available for the countries: The Netherlands, France, Italy, the United Kingdom and the United States of America.
+It's available for the countries: The Netherlands, France, Italy, the United Kingdom and the United States of America.\
 Check the git repository to find out all options: https://github.com/MarcoGos/kleenex_pollenradar

+**Alternative integration**

+If your country isn't in the list, or you want to try another data provider, you can also look at the [Google Pollen](https://github.com/svenove/home-assistant-google-pollen) integration.

 ---
 ## Table of Contents